 3

-Deliver working software frequently — weeks rather than months
+Deliver working software frequently, in weeks rather than months

-Short delivery cycles (2–4 weeks) create feedback loops that prevent teams from building the wrong thing for months.
+Short delivery cycles create feedback loops.
+Without them, teams can build the wrong thing for months before anyone realises it.

 4